Leon-Plickat/LavaLauncher/README.md

 to ask me whether I will include your commit *before* you start investing time into it.

+If you are looking for things to do, check out the filed aptly called "TODO".

 You are strongly invited to add your name to the copyright header of the files you changed and to the authors sections in the man page and README if you made an important contribution.